entuland/wesh/README.md

     }

 Have a look at "wool-72.png" to see where each color goes, or use the included [textures-72.xcf](/textures/textures-72.xcf) file (GIMP format) which has layers for adding the borders as well.

+You can as well override any property you would normally pass to node_register(), such as "walkable", "groups", "collision_box", "selection_box" and so forth.
+The only property that doesn't get really overridden but just "mangled" according to the variants is the "description" one.
+You shouldn't even be overriding "tiles" cause they will be built according to the "variants" property (which is specific to this mod).

 A couple considerations:
 - the bottom-right transparent area never gets used